The Ivorian striker netted twice to return his side to winning ways.

-Bony doubled the lead in the 57th minute for his fourth goal in his last three top-flight matches, in a result which sees Swansea climb to sixth, level on points with Arsenal and Liverpool, while Leicester now sit 16th.
+And Bony doubled the lead in the 57th minute for his fourth goal in his last three top-flight matches.

 The hosts enjoyed the vast majority of the ball throughout the first half, with Bony getting the better of the early chances as he glanced a header wide of the left post before firing straight at goalkeeper Kasper Schmeichel from outside the penalty area after being teed up by Gylfi Sigurdsson.

 The Icelander should have done better when Schmeichel fluffed a clearance in the 22nd minute, but Wes Morgan did just enough to get back and deny Sigurdsson the chance to shoot from close range.

 Despite enjoying the lion's share of the ball, Swansea was struggling to create clear-cut chances, but a neat passing move unlocked the Leicester defense in the 34th minute.

 After sending the ball to Sigurdsson with a delightful flick, Bony ran on to the return pass to put a clinical right-footed finish beyond the reach of Schmeichel.

 Leicester failed to register a single shot - on target or otherwise - during the first half, but almost claimed a huge slice of luck when a long throw found its way onto the Swansea crossbar via a touch from Jonjo Shelvey three minutes into the second period.